Cemeteries and memorials

 Does the Interment Right holder own the land where the grave/interment site is?

-No. The ownership of the land, wall, garden and memorials remains with Council.
-The Interment Right holder's entitlement is limited to use and access of the interment site described in the Right of Interment.
+No, the Interment Right holder does not own the land where the grave/interment site is located.
+The ownership of the land, wall and garden remains with Council.
+The memorial is owned by the Interment Right holder.
+The Interment Right holder's entitlement is limited to use and access of the interment site described in the Right of Interment”.

 Can anyone apply to have an interment into a reserved plot?